Kray-G/kcs/README.md

 FYI, please see the [technical notes](doc/technical.md) if you have any interest in what I have done in the development.
+Current topics are below.

+*   Loop condition at the bottom of loop
+*   Binary search for switch-case
+*   Jump table for switch-case
+*   Calling convention between Microsoft x64 and System V

 ### Why not using Clang?